 Trauma Resiliency Model Teaches 9 Skills:

-“Tracking” of TRM is pretty much the same thing as the “Felt Sense” of Somatic Experiencing.
+“Tracking” of TRM is very similar to the “Felt Sense” of Somatic Experiencing and Focusing of the International Focusing Institute.

 I am most familiar with the imaginary Safe Place and a memory of a settling experience, but there are many possible things you can use for this including: The moment any kind of danger or stressor went away and safety was restored, the moment help arrived, an object like a special possession, a pet, a person like a friend or relative, a special place like a park or room, an imaginary figure like a wizard, a mythical or literary character, an imaginary setting, a life experience, or an inner strength you possess like wisdom, open-heartedness, strength or determination.